hdorgeval/puppeteer-core-controller/README.md

 Checks if the selector is visible.

 If the selector targets multiple DOM elements, this check is done only on the first one found.

 The result may differ from one execution to another especially if targeted element is rendered lately because its data is based on some backend response.

+---

+### count()

+- returns: `Promise<number>`

+Gets the number of found elements.

+The result may differ from one execution to another especially if targeted element is rendered lately because its data is based on some backend response.